-Scope Criteria References 1 If the subsidiary and its resolution entity (or its parent undertaking) are established in the same Member State and are part of the same resolution group.
-Article 12h(1)(a) or 12h(2) (a) SRMR Internal MREL targets for subsidiaries may be waived 2 If the resolution entity (or its parent undertaking) complies with the requirement referred to in Article 12f SRMR (i.e. consolidated external MREL on a consolidated basis at the level of the resolution group) or respectively MREL at sub-consolidated level.
-Article 12h(1)(b) or 12h(2) (b) SRMR 3 If there is no current or foreseen material, practical, or legal impediment to the transfer of funds by the resolution entity to the subsidiary, in particular when resolution action is taken in respect of the resolution entity or the parent undertaking.
-Article 12h(1)(c) or 12h(2) (c) SRMR
+Scope Criteria References If the subsidiary and its resolution entity (or its parent undertaking) are established in the same Member State and are part of the same resolution group. e Article 12h(1)(a) or 12h(2) (a) SRMR Internal MREL targets for subsidiaries may be waived If the resolution entity (or its parent undertakin complies with the requirement referred to in Article 12f SRMR (i.e. consolidated external MRE on a consolidated basis at the level of the resolution group) or respectively MREL at sub-consolidated level.
+If there is no current or foreseen material, practical, or legal impediment to the transfer of funds by the resolution entity to the subsidiary, in particular when resolution action is taken in respect of the resolution entity or the parent undertaking.

-79 The SRB may exercise its discretion to grant waivers where the minimum conditions set out in Article 12h SRMR are met and where the files sent to the SRB are complete.80 In considering the granting of a waiver, the SRB undertakes a holistic assessment of all circumstances known at that stage of resolution planning that could have an impact on the transfer of funds by the resolution entity to the subsidiary when resolution action is taken.
+79 The SRB may exercise its discretion to grant waivers where the minimum conditions set out in Article 12h SRMR are met and where the files sent to the SRB are complete.77 In considering the granting of a waiver, the SRB undertakes a holistic assessment of all circumstances known at that stage of resolution planning that could have an impact on the transfer of funds by the resolution entity to the subsidiary when resolution action is taken.
 In general, the granting of a waiver implies that prepositioning of loss-absorbing capacity in the form of MREL-eligible items is not needed because the losses will be absorbed and the recapitalisation of the subsidiary will be ensured by the resolution entity through alternative action.